Arquivotheca/PDOS/readme.txt

 You can also launch other programs.
 The program can't be more than 60k in size for the 16-bit version.
 Also the program can't do any as-yet unimplemented interrupts.
-This means that it is not useful as a general purpose operating system as yet.
+However, it is sufficiently implemented to run C90-compliant applications that have been built using PDPCLIB.

 PDOS currently (even in the 32-bit version) uses the BIOS to read from disk and do screen I/O and keyboard input.
 This should hopefully make